Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity: Motivation and Merkle Tree

 Data integrity can be achieved through a variety of cryptographic mechanisms, such as digital signatures, hash chains, or Learning with Errors (LWE)-based schemes.
 In this work, we adopt Merkle trees \cite{Mer89} as our primary building block for integrity verification, drawing inspiration from prior research \cite{KO97, CN23} that utilizes Merkle trees for authentication in Private Information Retrieval (PIR).

 The evolution of Merkle Trees can be traced back to Ralph Merkle’s 1979 doctoral dissertation, which laid the groundwork for subsequent hash-based authentication mechanisms.
 However, the formal definition of the Merkle Tree did not appear in published form until 1989 \cite{Mer89}.
 During the intervening period, Merkle introduced a digital signature scheme \cite{Mer87} built on conventional cryptographic functions, demonstrating for the first time how a hierarchical hashing structure could be applied to verify data integrity.
 In the 21st century, Michael Szydlo’s work at Eurocrypt 2004 \cite{Szy04} significantly advanced the state of Merkle Trees by reducing the memory requirements of traversal algorithms from $\log^2 n$ to $\log n$, thus greatly enhancing their applicability to large-scale datasets.
-These landmark contributions collectively propelled Merkle Trees from a theoretical tool into a core cryptographic component. \\ As shown in figure \ref{fig2}.
+These landmark contributions collectively propelled Merkle Trees from a theoretical tool into a core cryptographic component.

+As shown in figure \ref{fig2}.
 A Merkle tree ensures data integrity by generating a hash tree where each leaf node represents the hash of an individual data element.
 The internal nodes store hashes of their child nodes, and the root hash, known as the \textit{Tree Root}, serves as a compact representation of the entire dataset.
 The inclusion of a data element is verified by traversing the tree from the leaf to the root, ensuring that the data has not been tampered with.
 Given a set of data blocks \(D_1, D_2, D_3, D_4\), to verify the inclusion of a specific data block, say \(D_3\), a participant would provide the path consisting of the sibling hashes at each level, starting from \(H_3\) and moving upwards to the root which is a tuple $(H_3, H_4, H_{1-2})$.
 The verification process checks that the computed root hash matches the provided root hash like $root = Hash(H_{1-2}||Hash(H_3||H_4))$.
 This structure ensures that any modification to a data block would result in a change to its corresponding hash and propagate up the tree, altering the root hash and indicating tampering.

 Originally conceived for digital signatures, Merkle trees have evolved into a versatile and efficient mechanism for data integrity verification, assuming a critical role in numerous applications.
 By hashing data blocks and arranging them into a tree structure, Merkle trees provide concise proofs of authenticity and tamper-resistance.
 For example, in blockchain systems such as Bitcoin \cite{Nak08} and Ethereum \cite{But13}, they enable rapid verification of transaction histories.
 In version control systems like Git, a similar hash-based structure is used to track file revisions and ensure data authenticity in distributed environments.
 Likewise, distributed storage and file-sharing platforms (e.g., IPFS \cite{Ben14}) rely on Merkle trees to guard against data corruption or forgery.
 Consequently, Merkle trees have become an essential cryptographic primitive for safeguarding data integrity, finding successful applications in blockchain, version control, distributed storage, and beyond.